jimmcgaw/cpassui/README.md

+# Deprecation Notice

+This repo served as a quick 'n' dirty place to kick off development for a UI for CrypTag, but this code is no longer actively being developed.

+If you'd like to contribute to this project, see [CrypTask](https://github.com/elimisteve/cryptask).

 # CPass UI

 This is a desktop app made with electron and React.js that is designed as a simple UI wrapper for